-- 1. In the Group Definitions list, click Next. - 2.
-In the Monitor Resource Definitions list, click Add. - In the Monitor Resource Definition dialog box, the first monitor resource information is created by default when the cluster name is defined.
+- 1. In the Monitor Resource Definitions list, click Add. - In the Monitor Resource Definition dialog box, the first monitor resource information is created by default when the cluster name is defined.
 Select the monitor resource type raw monitor in the Type box, and enter the monitor resource name raww2 in the Name box.
-Click Next. - 4.
+Click Next. - 3.
 Enter the target monitor disk and raw device name (/dev/raw/raw2).
 Enter the device name (/dev/sdc1) in Device Name.
-Click Next. - 5.
+Click Next. - 4.
 Configure the monitor settings.
-Click Server. - 6.
+Click Server. - 5.
 Select the Select check box.
 Select server3 on Available Servers.
 Confirm that server3 is added to Servers that can run the Group.
-Click OK. - 7.
-In the Monitor Resource Definition window, click Next. - 8.
+Click OK. - 6.
+In the Monitor Resource Definition window, click Next. - 7.
 Specify the recovery target.
-Click Browse. - 9.
+Click Browse. - 8.
 Click cluster in the tree view shown.
-Click OK. - Select Stop the cluster daemon and shut down OS in the Final Action box, and click Finish.
+Click OK. - Select Stop the cluster daemon and shut down OS in the Final Action box, and click Finish